Pick the hotel by trip shape

 • Use Beacon Hill when historic atmosphere matters more than first-visit simplicity.

-Calibration: Each non-Back Bay hotel has a distinct job in the first wave.
+Calibration: Each non-Back Bay hotel has a distinct job in the current guide set.

 Supporting places